Anoma Developer Documentation

 Transaction Functions

-Transaction functions take arbitrary input data and output a transaction object.
+Transaction functions take arbitrary input data and output a transaction object containing all required data (see the ).
 Besides populating the transaction object with the required , they also take care of checking the input arguments for correctness and can return error messages.

 Transaction function examples are: